How Far Away Can A Wireless Security Camera Work?

 It's also important to note that some wireless security cameras may come with range extenders or other devices that can boost the wireless signal and increase the working distance.
 Additionally, some wireless security cameras may use different wireless technologies, such as Wi-Fi, Bluetooth, or Zigbee, which can affect the working range and reliability.
 When selecting a wireless security camera, it's important to consider the working range as well as other factors such as image quality, features, and compatibility with your existing equipment.

 There could be a variety of reasons why your Wi-Fi is performing poorly.
-Some common causes include:

 1. Interference from other devices: Other electronic devices in your home, such as microwave ovens, cordless phones, and baby monitors, can interfere with Wi-Fi signals and cause slowdowns or disconnections.